 Simply put, Brady is the greatest quarterback of all time.
 The top line of his résumé is indisputable – he's won seven Super Bowl rings, which is more than any single NFL franchise.
 He's also been extremely productive; he has led the league in TD passes five times, including 43 this season at 44 years old.
 He's also No. 1 in career passing yards with more than 84,000, and that's just his total during the regular season.
 Earlier this season, he became the first player in NFL history with 600 touchdown passes and he'll likely be the only one for some time.

 2. Drew Brees, 571 TD passes

 After surpassing Peyton Manning to become the all-time leader in passing yards in 2018, Brees doubled up by becoming the career touchdown pass leader late in the '19 season.
 Tom Brady has since passed Brees for the latter, but the Saints signal-caller has the edge in yards becoming the first to surpass 80,000 passing yards, which he did during the 2020 season.
 (Brady claimed that mark in Week 4 of this season.)
-Brees announced his retirement on March 14, as he will make the transition to the broadcast booth before eventually taking his rightful place in Canton.
+Brees announced his retirement on March 14, 2021, and has already made the transition to the broadcast booth before eventually taking his rightful place in Canton.

 3. Peyton Manning, 539 TD passes